Key and Pad Stop Adjustment Points

 Tests 4, 5, 6, and Appendix

-Most pad heights can be temporarily adjusted to lower them with ordinary paper folded in layers as needed, and inserted into the proper locations.
-The exceptions are the normally-closed tone hole notes will require “sticky” note paper to hold in place on the cork or felt key stops.
+For tuning purposes, pad heights are usually too high causing sharpness in pitch.
+To check tuning, most pad heights can be temporarily adjusted to lower them with paper shims: use ordinary paper folded in layers as needed and inserted into their proper tuning locations.
+Shims can also be helpful in correcting leaks.
+(The exceptions are the normally-closed tone hole notes (Eb and Db) which will require “sticky” note paper to hold in place under or on the cork or felt key stops.)
 These will need to be built up in layers to test proper pad height.
+Once the proper pad heights are determined, make them permanent using sticky note paper layers attached to the key, key stop, or cork.
 These include the following notes:

 - Low Db (cork key stop may be missing)